shieldgenerator7/Ersatzica/Awoomoons Story/Awoomoon's Story.md

 Huripka and Awsoodoo met every day at the creek to fish and hang out.
 They ran to the wolf guards whenever they heard Awsoodoo's brothers approaching.
 This went on for several weeks.
 Eventually Huripka told her papa about it.

-"So you someone is bullying you?"
+"So someone is bullying you?"
 Huripka's papa, a silver and white wolf, stood next to a doorway, scanning the perimeter.
 His spear hand steadily held it straight up from the ground.

 "And my friend too, Papa!"
 Huripka hugged his stable leg.

 "I see.
 That is quite troublesome."

 "What should I do, Papa?"
-She looked up at the underside of his muzzle with a tear in his eye.
+She looked up at the underside of his muzzle with a tear in her eye.

 "You shouldn't have to learn this so young."
-Without looking, her reached down with his free hand and wiped a tear from her eye.
+Without looking, her reached down with his free hand and wiped the tear from her eye.
 He sighed.
 "But you'd have to learn it someday."

 "Learn what, Papa?"